An interjection is a kind of exclamation inserted into regular speech. Actually, it is a brief and abrupt pause in speech for expressing emotions.

 Interjections mainly have four roles:

-Rule 1: Interjections express sudden mood, emotions, and feeling with emphasis.
+Rule 1: Interjections express a sudden mood, emotions, and feeling with emphasis.
 There are also many taboo words that are usually used in everyday conversation but not in formal aspects.
 These words fall into the category of interjections.

 - Wow!
 That’s an amazing scene.